Naysrania18/BSCP-2026/dom-xss-jquery-selector-sink.md

-# Lab: DOM XSS in jQuery Selector Sink Using a Hashchange Event.
+# Lab: DOM XSS in jQuery Selector Sink Using a Hashchange Event

 ## Lab Description